 - Balmoral is probably from Both Mhorail meaning the dwelling of the great clearing.

-- Tomintoul is Tom an t-Sabhail in Gaelic which means the knoll of the barn.
+- Tomintoul is Tom an t-Sabhail in Gaelic which means ‘Hillock of the Barn’.

 - Bellabeg – or Am Baile Beag – means the little town.